-if a module file exists (otherwise falling back to
+if such a module file exists (otherwise falling back to

 ffap's other finding).
 There's various gambits to get the package part of a fully-qualified name, prune back subpackages, or add a package prefix if abbreviated in documentation etc.